carpentries-incubator/workflows-nextflow/_episodes/13-workflow_checkpoint_caching.md

 {: .output }

 You will see the input Fastq files are symbolically linked to their original location.

+### Task execution directory

+The `work` directory contains a task execution directories for each process invocation.
+These task directories are identified by the process hash e.g. `fc/4022a5` .

+The task execution directory contains:

+* `.command.sh`: The command script.

+* `.command.run`: The command wrapped used to run the job.

+* `.command.out`: The complete job standard output.

+* `.command.err`: The complete job standard error.

+* `.command.log`: The wrapper execution output.

+* `.command.begin`: Sentinel file created as soon as the job is launched.

+* `.exitcode`: A file containing the task exit code.

+* Task input files (symlinks)

+* Task output files

 ### Specifying another work directory